 - A separate license must be applied for each location where food production, sales or service will take place.

 - Temporary food establishment licenses are nontransferable between locations or owners.

 - The approved license will be sent to the email address provided.
 If no email address is available, the permit will be mailed (please plan accordingly).

 - Each operator of a temporary food stand is responsible for printing their license and bringing it to the event where it must be displayed in the food stand within the public’s sight.

 - License applications must be received in enough time to ensure that licenses can be emailed or mailed back to the vendor prior to the event.

 - Due to the high number of applications, we ask that food vendors apply at least 30 days in advance of your event.

 - DIA cannot guarantee that your application will be processed in time for your event if these timelines are not met, or your application contains errors or misinformation.
 Please note that providing food without a license or permit is subject to a penalty equal to double the license fee.

-NOTE: RAGBRAI EVENT LICENSE APPLICATIONS ARE DUE BY MAY 26
+NOTE: RAGBRAI EVENT LICENSE APPLICATIONS WERE DUE MAY 26

 - Cost: $50